LarsingDash/BlockyEngine/README.md

 To run the Blocky Engine, download this project from GitHub and have CLion installed (or any other IDE that supports CMake).
 Open the project using either a MinGW toolchain configuration.
 When cloning the engine it should, on its own, be able to download the dependencies it needs.
-If it is not able to download anything, then see below to configure it.
+If it is not able to download everything, then see below to configure it.

 ## Manually download dependencies